Western Michigan University: It's your turn to grab the reins

 Western Michigan University is a dynamic, student-centered research university with an enrollment of approximately 24,000.
 WMU is focused on delivering high-quality undergraduate instruction and fostering significant research activities.
-The Carnegie Foundation for the Advancement of Teaching places WMU among only 76 public institutions in the nation with high research activity.
+The Carnegie Foundation for the Advancement of Teaching places WMU among fewer than 200 institutions in the nation with high research activity.
 U.S. News & World Report’s annual ranking of colleges and universities includes WMU as one of the nation’s top-100 public universities.
 WMU is one of only 100 public colleges and universities to be granted a chapter of Phi Beta Kappa, the nation’s most prestigious academic honors society.
-At WMU, you’ll receive a high-quality education that will help you reach your goals and you’ll have a college experience that will give you the Western Edge.
+At WMU, you will receive a high-quality education that will help you reach your goals and you will have a college experience that will give you the Western Edge.
 Learn more about how WMU compares to other Michigan universities when it comes to academic quality and value.

 Over 350 student groups, clubs and organizations means WMU offers opportunities for everyone to get involved.
 When you want to dive in to your passions, check out organizations like Campus Activities Board, fraternities, sororities, Campus Poetry Society, Western Student Association or West Michigan Gamers Guild.
 There are student groups for almost every discipline.
 Other on campus events and activities include NCAA D-1 Bronco athletics, intramural sports, Broadway performances, Bronco Bash, career fairs, homecoming, Miller movies and the student recreation center.